coderoad/coderoad.github.io/_posts/2016-01-04-coderoad-api.md

 #### What's Next

 More editor actions will be added to CodeRoad at a later date.
+These may include changing the cursor position, replacing content, decorating keywords, etc.